Contact your local county Extension office through our County Office List.

 • Hard-cooked eggs will take longer to cook.
 A “3-minute” egg may take 5 minutes to cook at 5,000 feet.

-• High altitude areas are also prone to low humidity, which causes the moisture in foods to evaporate more quickly during cooking.
+• High elevation areas are also prone to low humidity, which causes the moisture in foods to evaporate more quickly during cooking.
 Covering foods during cooking will help hold in moisture.

 The lower boiling point of water in foods requires lowering the temperature of the fat to prevent food from over browning on the outside while being under-cooked on the inside.
 The decrease varies according to the food being fried, but as an estimate:

-• Lower the frying temperature about 3 degrees F for every increase of 1,000 feet in elevation.
+• Lower the frying temperature about 3 °F for every increase of 1,000 feet in elevation.

-Due to faster evaporation of liquids at high altitude, microwave cooking times may need to be adjusted.
-Follow your recipe or package instructions and use a food thermometer to determine if the safe minimum internal temperature has been reached, cooking longer if necessary.
+Due to faster evaporation of liquids at high elevation, microwave cooking times may need to be adjusted.
+Follow your recipe or package instructions and use a food thermometer to determine if the safe minimum internal temperature has been reached.
+Cook longer if necessary.

-At high altitudes, the slow cooker simmers at a lower temperature, making it more difficult for the food to reach a safe temperature and for bacteria to be destroyed.
+At high elevations, slow cookers simmer at a lower temperature, making it more difficult for food to reach a safe temperature and for bacteria to be destroyed.
 If your slow cooker has an adjustable temperature control, select a setting that will maintain the food at 200 °F or higher.
-If your slow cooker has both a high and low setting, start the food cooking on high for the first hour; then either continue to use high or turn it to the low setting for the remainder of cooking.
-Allow longer cooking times at high altitudes and do not remove the lid.
+If your slow cooker has both a high and low setting, start the food cooking on high for the first hour; hen either continue to use high or turn it to the low setting for the remainder of cooking.
+Allow longer cooking times at high elevation and do not remove the lid.
 It can take 20 minutes or longer for the lost steam and heat to be regained each time the lid is lifted.
+For more information see: Crockpot and Slow Cooker Food Safety.

 Above 5,000 feet, temperatures obtained with a double boiler are not high enough for maximum gelatinization of starch.
 Therefore, use direct heat rather than a double boiler.

-Fruits, tomatoes and pickled vegetables can be safely canned in a boiling water bath.
+Fruits and pickled vegetables can be safely canned in a boiling water bath, as well as tomatoes that have been properly acidified.
 However, because the temperature of boiling water is lower at higher elevations, follow these guidelines for boiling water bath canning at elevation:

 • If the sea level processing time is more than 20 minutes, increase by 2 minutes per 1,000 feet.

-Other vegetables, meats and poultry (low-acid foods) must be canned in a steam pressure canner at 240 degrees F for the appropriate time to destroy heat- resistant bacteria.
+Other vegetables, meats and poultry (low-acid foods) must be canned in a pressure canner at 240 °F for the appropriate time to destroy heatresistant bacteria.
 At sea level to 2000 feet, 11 pounds of steam pressure will produce this temperature.
-Above 2,000 feet, steam pressure must be increased to reach 240 degrees F as illustrated in Table 2.
+Above 2,000 feet, steam pressure must be increased to reach 240 °F as illustrated in Table 2.

 Table 2: Pressure required to reach 240 degrees F.